gbraad-devenv/fedora/README.md

 ```

 > [!NOTE]
-> Since toolbox does not report download progress, it is advised to pull first
+> Since distrobox does not report download progress, it is advised to pull first
 > ```
 > $ podman pull ghcr.io/gbraad-devenv/fedora/toolbox:41
 > ```